andrewheiss/ath-hugo/content/research/articles/chaudhry-heiss-ngos-philanthropy/index.md

   [Suparna Chaudhry](http://www.suparnachaudhry.com/) and **Andrew Heiss**, “Dynamics of International Giving: How Heuristics Shape Individual Donor Preferences,” *Nonprofit and Voluntary Sector Quarterly* (forthcoming, 2021), doi: [`10.1177/0899764020971045`](https://doi.org/10.1177/0899764020971045)
 extra: >-
   Presented at the annual meeting of the International Studies Association (ISA), San Francisco, California, April 2018; and the annual meeting of ISA, Toronto, Canada, March 2019
+haiku: >-
+  In trouble abroad? / Crackdown may be heuristic— / those who give give more.
 ---

 &nbsp;